BND Hamburger Icon

 3. Polish your social media presence.

-Since job searching in the digital age means social media will be involved in your process, recent grads should build a solid digital presence to make themselves findable online, according to Susan Vitale, chief marketing officer of applicant-tracking system iCIMS.
+Job searching in the digital age means social media will be involved in your process.
+So, recent grads should build a solid digital presence to make themselves findable online, according to Susan Vitale, board member at FORA.

 “Social networking sites are great ways to show off your professional skills and expand your network,” Vitale said.
 “They also offer candidates opportunities to connect with and interact with companies to increase their chances of being noticed.”

-Amid COVID-19 restrictions, many companies have shifted from in-person to virtual models.
-The most obvious example is using one of the best video conferencing services, such as Zoom, to host meetings.
+Many companies have shifted from in-person to virtual models for the hiring process.
+The most obvious example is using video conferencing services, such as Zoom, to host meetings.

 As such, recent graduates and job seekers should be especially proactive about networking online.
-Career advisors at Texas A&M University encourage graduates to take advantage of LinkedIn, Twitter and Instagram.
+Graduates should take advantage of LinkedIn, Twitter and Instagram.
 These sites allow job seekers to find hiring managers’ profiles and reach out to them directly about open positions.

-Students should keep in mind during the hiring process that hiring managers can also search for and see a candidate’s profile, according to Alexa Merschel, U.S. tax talent acquisition leader at PwC.
+Students should keep in mind during the hiring processthat hiring managers can also search for and see a candidate’s profile, according to Alexa Merschel, managing director, talent acquisitions strategy, operations and onboarding leader at PwC.

 “Students should not forget that some of those people [on social media] are potential employers and future colleagues,” she said.
 “The best personal brands include a professional and appropriate online presence.”
 Because of this employer social media screening, job seekers may want to consider getting rid of questionable tweets and party photos.